-- DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2017) 'Child sexual exploitation' - DfE (2018) 'Information sharing' - DfE (2020) 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' - DfE (2021) 'Teachers' Standards' - DfE (2022) 'Recruit teachers from overseas' - Department of Health and Social Care (2022) 'Virginity testing and hymenoplasty: multi-agency guidance' - 1.2.
-The Local Governing board takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our School to identify, assess, and support those children who are suffering harm. - 1.3.
+- DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2017) 'Child sexual exploitation' - DfE (2018) 'Information sharing' - DfE (2020) 'Sharing nudes and semi-nudes: advice for education settings working with children and young people'

+- DfE (2021) 'Teachers' Standards' - DfE (2022) 'Recruit teachers from overseas' - Department of Health and Social Care (2022) 'Virginity testing and hymenoplasty: multi-agency guidance' - Keeping children safe in out-of-school settings 2022 - 1.2.
+The Local Governing board takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering harm. - 1.3.
 This policy applies to all members of staff, volunteers, visitors, and governors in the school.